simylein/minecraft-server/README.md

 Now you got two directorys

-One is called "minecraft" and has all the scripts in it and the otherone is called backups-minecraft
+One is called "minecraft" and has all the scripts in it and the otherone is called "minecraft-backups"

+The "minecraft" is your Live-Server so to Speak and the "minecraft-backups" stores your backups as an archiv or restore option.

-These Scripts automate the start, stop, restart, update and backup procedure.
+The following Scripts automate the start, stop, restart, update and backup procedure.

 each one can be executed with:
 ```